 North Foundation Hall - Completed in 1959, this is primarily a student services building, but also includes one classroom.
-The building is receiving a general facelift and significant improvements to the air distribution system.
+The building is receiving a general face lift and significant improvements to the air distribution system.

 South Foundation Hall - Completed in 1959, this is primarily a classroom building.
 As one of the oldest buildings on campus, it hosts the core classrooms for incoming students.
 Since the building was constructed, emphasis has been placed upon the institution's function rather than form, making academics and growth the main focus of the building, which has remained predominantly classroom-based.
-To continue to enhance the University's student success initiative, renovation of South Foundation Hall is OU's top priority and the proposed 2019 renovations will not only incorporate new state-of-the-art classrooms, but a collaborative environment that integrates an innovative learning space.
+To help Oakland University continue to enhance the its student success initiative, the state has approved capital outlay funding to support renovation of South Foundation Hall.
+Work will result in new state-of-the-art classrooms and a collaborative environment that integrates innovative learning space.
 This will gradually build a sense of timelessness that links generations of the campus community and is associated with the campus' quality and highly valued physical environment.